Real-Time Neural Materials using Block-Compressed Features: Results

 \paragraph*{Training parameters.} We use the Adam stochastic gradient descent algorithm \cite{kingma2014adam} with an exponential decay learning rate scheduler.
 We set a different learning rate for both the block compressed features and the MLP in order to balance the gradient backpropagation.
 We train the models for a total of 205k iterations in two phases.
 In the first phase we train our model with unconstrained features for 5k iterations using learning rates of $5\times10^{-2}$ and $10^{-3}$ for the features and the MLP respectively, and a decay parameter $\gamma = 0.9995$.
-The second phase starts by initializing the block compressed features from unconstrained ones.
-Then we train the model for 200k iterations using a learning rate of $10^{-2}$ for the features and $10^{-3}$ for the MLP with decay parameter $\gamma = 0.99999$.
-For reference, our \NBC1K model requires about 140 minutes to be trained for the 205k iteration on an NVIDIA RTX2070 with our implementation using the PyTorch library \cite{NEURIPS2019_9015}.
+The second phase starts by initializing the block compressed features from unconstrained ones as described in section \ref{sec:material_encoding}.
+Then we train the model for 200k iterations using a learning rate of $10^{-2}$ for the features and $10^{-3}$ for the MLP with decay parameter $\gamma = 0.9999$.
+For reference, our \NBC1K requires about 140 minutes to be trained for the 205k iteration on an NVIDIA RTX2070 with our implementation using the PyTorch library \cite{NEURIPS2019_9015}.
 Note that we observed that the model already outputs decent results after 10k steps, in approximately 15 minutes.

-\paragraph*{Compared methods.} We compare our method with standard BC compression, ASTC \cite{astc} and our implementation of Vaidyanathan et al.'s NTC \cite{ntc2023}.
-Both BC and ASTC compressed textures were generated from NVIDIA's texture tools exporter \cite{texturetool} with a compression quality set to the highest possible setting.
-For BC compression, we used the BC1 format to compress the albedo and ARM textures and BC5 format for the normals.
-This BC configuration is standard and used in most of real-time applications such as video games.
-For ASTC, we used a $12 \times 12$ blocks as it matches the size of our \NBC1K configuration.
-In the context of our experiments, where the reference material resolution is $2048\times2048$, the highest resolution of the features grid of NTC is set to 512 for NTC0.2, NTC0.5 and 1024 for NTC1.0.
+\paragraph*{Compared methods.} We compare our method with standard BC compression, ASTC \cite{nystad2012adaptive} and our implementation of Vaidyanathan et al.'s NTC \cite{ntc2023}.
+Both BC and ASTC compressed textures were generated using NVIDIA's texture tools exporter \cite{texturetool} with a compression quality set to the highest possible setting. \RV{ For BC compression, we used the BC5 format to store the normal layer and the BC1 for the rest for rest of the texture set (the albedo, \ARM and displacement textures when available). } For ASTC, we used a $12 \times 12$ blocks as it matches the size of our \NBC1K configuration.
+In the context of our experiments, where the reference material resolution is $2048\times2048$, the highest resolution of NTC's features grid of set to 512 for NTC0.2 and NTC0.5, and 1024 for NTC1.0.